 ○ Apart from the result of the treatment/operation, if you are overcharged by the institution, you need to demand for the exact breakdown and request refund.

 ○ But in case the institution refuses to pay, you can be advised by By Fair Trade Commission Customer Service by dialing 1372 or visiting www.ccn.go.kr.

-I’m a foreigner in Korea and I’m on business here for a long term.
-While I have been visiting medical institutes a few times so far, I have realized that I have been charged more for the same examinations or treatments than Koreans are.
-On my recent visit, I have made a complaint about the reason why they treat me differently and they told me that (almost all) Korean patients are insured by the national health insurance for Korean citizen and I am not.
-However, the problem is that Korean hospitals charge foreigner patients like me, more fees even for medical treatments that are not covered by the national health insurance.
-Even worse, one of my friends has witnessed that some hospital has applied higher charges on such treatments not covered by the national health insurance than what is clearly stated on their websites.
-For the uninsured criteria, shouldn’t they not charge more consultation fees being so discriminative?
+I'm a foreigner in Korea on a long term business.
+While visiting medical institutes here, I've realized I've been charged more for the same examinations or treatment than Korean patients.
+On a recent visit I made a complaint about this treatment.
+They explained to me that most Korean patients have Korean National Health Insurance while I do not.
+My complaint is that Korean hospitals charge foreigner patients more fees even for medical procedures that are not covered by Korean National Health Insurance.
+Even worse, one of my friends has witnessed that some hospitals have applied higher charges for uninsured procedures that what is clearly stated on their websites.
+It seems they are being discriminative and taking advantage of foreigners.

-○ Firstly, the explanation from the hospitals are right that they charge you more fees because you are not covered under the national health insurance for Korean citizen.
+○ First, the explanation from the hospital is correct.
+You were charged more because you are not covered by the Korean National Health Insurance.

 ○Such obligation duty for notification and regulations for overcharges also are applied only to the members covered by the national health insurance and hence, they are not obliged to notify foreigners that are not a joint member of the national health insurance.